bsaintjo/juncBASE/README.md

 Differential splicing between two groups of samples "Percent Spliced In" (PSI) output tables
 ```
+## TODO
+getASEventReadCounts.py
+- ERROR_LOG not set in certain cases

 ## What is JuncBASE?

 JuncBASE (Junction-Based Analysis of Splicing Events) is used to identify and classify alternative splicing events from RNA-Seq data.